-ERCOT
+During production, ERCOT shall:

-Distribute certification letters.
+Distribute certification letter; and

 Assist Market Participants with production migration.

 Flight Administrator Requirements

 The Flight Administrator will act as a neutral facilitator throughout the testing effort and is the final authority on all levels of Business Process Certification among trading partners, including the verification that a party has successfully passed testing and is eligible to go into production.
 At any time during flight testing, a Market Participant that is not meeting testing expectations may be advised by the Flight Administrator to withdraw from the flight.